chensxb97/endpointMonitoringSetup/README.md

 # endpointMonitoringSetup
-Exploring the different ways to set up blackbox exporter for endpoint monitoring.
+Exploring the different ways to set up Blackbox exporter/Prometheus for endpoint monitoring.

 ## Running Blackbox Exporter
 Blackbox exporter can be first installed by either installing the binary from [here](https://github.com/prometheus/blackbox_exporter/releases) or cloning the [repo](https://github.com/prometheus/blackbox_exporter.git).
 Afterwards, proceed with the following: